Cairnarvon/goldbug/doc/cipher.rst

                in a :class:`goldbug.cipher.RandomDict`, you get a
                :class:`Homophonic` cipher instead.

+.. class:: TwoSquare(keys, horizontal=False)

+   The two-square cipher, also called the double Playfair, is a compromise between :class:`Playfair` and :class:`FourSquare`, using two Polybius squares instead of one or four.

+   The squares are arranged either horizontally or vertically, and character of the plaintext are taken in pairs and looked up as with the four-square cipher.
+If the characters are on the same row (in the horizontal arrangement) or column (in the vertical), they are preserved in the ciphertext.

+   Two-square is a reciprocal cipher: encryption and decryption are the same process.

+   :param keys: two instances of :class:`goldbug.util.Polybius`, sharing the
+                same alphabet.
+   :param horizontal: the squares are arranged vertically unless this is
+                      :const:`True`.

 .. class:: Vigenere(key, alphabet='abcdefghijklmnopqrstuvwxyz')

    The Vigenère cipher is a simple polyalphabetic substitution cipher first